hivelocity/hivelocity-client-go/README.md

 ### Generating a fresh client with latest API changes

-To generate a client you need Maven `mvn`, `make`, and `wget` install.
+To generate a client, first you need Maven `mvn`, `make`, and `wget` install.
 These should be available in your package manager:

 ```shell
 # Debian/Ubuntu Linux or WSL